nkhlnmwt/nikhil-portfolio/readme.md

-currently, i'm breaking the website into typography as a separate thing, and other things as different.
+currently, i'm breaking (abstracting) the website into typography as a separate thing, and other things (like color and content as separate) as different.